We know Queen Victoria was devoted to Prince Albert but did she really have an affair with a servant after his death?

-Julia Baird shocked historians in 2014 when she revealed new evidence she’d uncovered for her Queen Victoria biography: evidence of the queen's relationship with her servant.
-We spoke to the author about her meticulous research and “the world’s most powerful workingwoman."
+Julia Baird shocked historians, in 2014, when she revealed new evidence she had uncovered for her Queen Victoria biography: evidence of the queen's relationship with her servant.
+British Heritage Travel spoke to the author about her meticulous research and “the world’s most powerful working woman."

 There was a lot of press after your New York Times op-ed a few years ago.
 Were you surprised?

 It’s funny how years after Victoria’s death, the fascination with her intimate relationship with a servant endures.
 I’m not entirely surprised by that though, largely because it is very difficult to find fresh, uncovered, illuminating information about a Queen; not just because she has been the subject of numerous inquiries, but because so much of the material regarding John Brown has been destroyed by the royal family.